mongodb/docs/source/includes/nav/list-agents.rst

-To go to the :guilabel:`Agents` page, click the :guilabel:`Agents` tab.
+To go to the :guilabel:`Agents` page, click the :guilabel:`Agents` tab for your deployment.